 WordPress's flexibility comes at the cost of your time and sanity.
 For portfolios, that trade-off makes no sense — you're spending hours maintaining a site when alternatives deliver better results with zero maintenance.

 Popout Page offers what WordPress-for-portfolios users actually want: a professional presence that works without constant attention.
 At €90/year versus $500+ true cost for WordPress, with time savings measured in hours per month, the choice is clear.
+Research from G2 shows that managed portfolio platforms have a 94% user retention rate at 12 months, compared to 67% for self-hosted WordPress portfolio sites — largely because maintenance fatigue drives abandonment.

 Escape WordPress Maintenance